-West Bengal polls: Actor Mithun Chakraborty joins BJP at PM Modi’s Brigade ground rally in Kolkata
+West Bengal polls: ‘I am a cobra,’ says actor Mithun Chakraborty after joining BJP in Kolkata

 BJP national General Secretary Kailash Vijayvargiya had met Chakraborty in Kolkata on Saturday amid speculations that the actor might attend Modi’s rally.

+Chakraborty also said that it was like a dream for him to be addressing a rally from a dais that he shared with the prime minister of the world’s largest democracy.

+Meanwhile, Modi in his speech at the event, said accused West Bengal Chief Minister Mamata Banerjee of betraying the people of the state and promised to bring “real change”.

-Before the prime minister will begin his address, BJP leader Suvendu Adhikari, who switched from the Trinamool Congress, criticised the Banerjee-led party.
+Earlier, BJP leader Suvendu Adhikari, who switched from the Trinamool Congress, criticised the Banerjee-led party.
 “TMC is not a political party, it has become a private limited company,” he alleged.
 “Its chairman is called Mamata Banerjee and its MD [managing director] is tolabaaz bhaipo [the extortionist nephew].”
 Adhikari was referring to Mamata Banerjee’s nephew Abhishek Banerjee.

 With BJP functionaries saying they were “expecting another stalwart from the cultural field”, there were rumours that actor Bengali actor Prosenjit Chatterjee too may attend the event.
 However, the actor denied the rumours.
 “I don’t know why such a rumour is being spread,” he said.
 “Honestly, nobody from BJP has even approached me to be at the Brigade rally.
 I am in Pune right now, shooting for an advertorial, and will be here till March 21-22.
 I don’t know why my name is being dragged into all this.”